rundeck/docs/docs/manual/plugins/aws-plugins-overview.md

 6. Specify a **Role Name** and a **Description**.
 Do not change the **Select trusted entities**.
 7. Click **Create Role**.
 8. Navigate to the **ECS** console and click on **Task Definitions**.
-9. Select the Task Definition used for Process Automation and **Create new revision**.
+9. Select the Task Definition used for Runbook Automation and **Create new revision**.
 10. Scroll down to the **Environment** section and select the role you created for the **Task Role** field:
 ![Assign IAM Role](/assets/img/aws-ecs-assign-task-role.png)

-Now that the IAM Role is attached to the ECS Task, use the following steps to define this authentication method in Process Automation:
+Now that the IAM Role is attached to the ECS Task, use the following steps to define this authentication method in Runbook Automation:

 **System Level**
 1. Click on the **System Menu** (gear icon) in the upper right.